-- After all required documents are submitted, including English proficiency and SAF (if required), decisions are typically processed within 6 to 8 weeks.
+- After all required documents are submitted, including proof of English-language proficiency and the SAF (if required), decisions are typically made within 6 to 8 weeks.

 - Any documents submitted after the listed document deadline will still be assessed for admission, space permitting.
 If the original program you applied to has reached capacity after the document deadline date, your file will be reviewed for any possible alternate offers of admission related to your original program choice once all your required documents are submitted.

 Notification of Admission Decisions

-- Check your mail.
+- Check your inbox.
 If you are currently studying full-time in the Ontario secondary school system, you should receive your notification by the end of the month during any of the 3 rounds of admission.
 Otherwise, the notification period typically ranges from 6 to 8 weeks after all documents are submitted.